-Chertsey Town FC is a non league club based in the commuter town of the same name, which is located twenty nine km south west of London.
+Chertsey Town FC is a non-league club based in the commuter town of the same name, which is located twenty-nine km southwest of London.
 The club were formed in 1890 as Chertsey FC, playing in local county competitions.

 Chertsey accumulated a period of championship wins in the Surrey Senior League, which led to the club turning semi-professional and moving into the Metropolitan League in 1963.
 However, the costs proved prohibitive so they joined the Greater London League for a season, and then the Spartan League in 1967.

 After spells in the London Spartan and Athenian Leagues, Chertsey joined the Isthmian League in 1984.
 They soon suffered a relegation to the Combined Counties League, but quickly regained their place.
-The 90's saw a fine run which led to promotions all the way to the Premier Division.
-Gradually the side and indeed the club saw a decline after a couple of seasons at the top, ending in relegation back to the Combined Counties League in 2006.

 'The Curfews' gradually improved on the pitch after several seasons in the Combined Counties League.
-They finished runners up at the end of the 2010-11 season under the managership of the controversial Spencer Day, but were promoted to the Southern League that seasons champions, Guildford City didn't meet the required FA ground grading requirements.
+They finished runners-up at the end of the 2010-11 season under the managership of the controversial Spencer Day but were promoted to the Southern League that season's champions, Guildford City didn't meet the required FA ground grading requirements.

-The Curfews had a succession of three seasons battling to preserve their Premier Division place; with the team completing the 2016-17 season in nineteenth position.Chertsey accumulated a period of championship wins in the Surrey Senior League, which led to the club turning semi-professional and moving into the Metropolitan League in 1963.
-However, the costs proved prohibitive so they joined the Greater London League for a season, and then the Spartan League in 1967.
+The Curfews had a succession of three seasons battling to preserve their Premier Division place, with the team completing the 2016-17 season in nineteenth position.
+Former chairman, David Raynor returned to the club and appointed Dave Anderson in 2018 to oversea a huge upturn in fortunes.

-Unfortunately the visitors had some supporters who found it amusing to shout what they thought to be witty comments at them, like calling out bingo numbers and phrases as they obviously thought that's where they should have been.
+Unfortunately, the visitors had some supporters who found it amusing to shout what they thought to be witty comments at them, like calling out bingo numbers and phrases as they obviously thought that's where they should have been.
 I got behind the home side pretty soon after that.
 Chertsey struck me as a welcoming family club and Alwyns Lane was a nice venue.

 The game itself was excellent, ending in a 5-3 win to Bishop's Stortford.
 I just missed a train so I had a brief window shop in some quaint shops, one of which sold football memorabilia.
 It was a cold night so I wasn't upset when the train eventually arrived.